 Instead, give employees more active roles.
 Each team member could be responsible for presenting the information about a specific candidate to everyone, or team members could draft an interview agenda and questions.

-By assigning sharing responsibility and tasks, each team member will need to take an active role in the hiring process.
+By sharing responsibilities and tasks, each team member will need to take an active role in the hiring process.

 Groupthink takes over

-In addition, some employees may be uncomfortable disagreeing with their co-workers and voicing opposing opinions.
-Others may be afraid to be wrong and don’t want to contradict what a team member says because they think they will sound stupid.
-Your group discussion is reduced to a single speech that everyone nods in agreement with.
+In addition, some team members may be uncomfortable disagreeing with their co-workers and voicing opposing opinions.
+Others may be afraid to be wrong and don’t want to contradict what a superior says because they think they will sound unintelligent or uninformed.
+Your group discussion could be reduced to a single speech that everyone nods in agreement with.

 Although you want your team to agree on the best candidate, if you come to that conclusion with little discussion, you may have a problem.
 Instead of collaboration, you have groupthink.
-Everyone wants to belong with the team, so they all conform to the same opinion.
+Everyone wants to belong with the team, so they all conform to the same opinion — for better or worse.

 Solution: Have team members review application materials and video interviews on their own before discussing candidates as a group.
 This way, employees have a chance to form their own opinions before being influenced by the group as a whole.